CMYanko/demo-iq-server/README.md

 run the demo-setup script to create folders and copy in a self signed cert then call the docker-compose file.
 The '-d' detaches it from the console.

+*Note: This project has gone stale and is left in place for some older blog post.
+Look in the Nginx folder for the most current work.*

 ```
 #!/usr/bin/env bash